 Google Docs doesn’t allow you to translate documents directly from android mobiles as of now.
 Thus to translate a document, the only way is to open it in Google Docs on a computer and then follow the above steps.

-How to translate Google Docs on iPhone?
+How to translate Google Docs on iPhone Or iPad?

 Google Docs doesn’t allow you to translate documents directly from iOS mobiles as of now.
 Thus to translate a document, the only way is to open it in Google Docs on a computer and then follow the above steps.